abinit/abinit/doc/tutorial/rf1.md

 As far as the total-energy
-estimation is concerned, the difference is 0.00011194 Ha, which divided by three, and subtracted from 5.00789025 hartree, gives 5.00785294 hartree.
-The same higher-order procedure for force estimates gives 5.0078657 hartree.
+estimation is concerned, the difference is 0.00011194 Ha, which divided by three and subtracted from 5.00789025 Hartree, gives 5.00785294 Hartree.
+The same higher-order procedure for force estimates gives 5.0078657 Hartree.
 So, the agreement between total-energy estimate and force estimate of the 2DTE can be observed up to the 6th digit, inclusive.